 Whenever you pull hair out at the root, you are likely to feel some discomfort (think of pulling off a bandage), but the initial sensation only lasts a few seconds.
 Naturally, you may experience some discomfort when waxing sensitive areas and first time waxing can feel more tender.
 It gets easier over time as the hair becomes weaker and finer the more you wax it.
-[Read more] for some tips to minimise pain:
+[Read more] for some tips to ease the ouch:

 - Baby steps.
 Get comfortable doing legs before trying a more sensitive or challenging area like your bikini or underarm.

 - P.M.S.
 We tend to be more sensitive the week before our period, so if possible, plan around avoiding that time.

 - Apply a little pressure to the waxed area with your hand or a cool cloth.